‘Conan Exiles’ Price Increase Coming To Xbox One Ahead Of Early Access Exit, Half Off Sale Coming First

 Conan Exiles is still in Steam Early Access on PC and the Game Preview program for the Xbox One.
 However, Funcom is starting to prepare for its eventual release next year by taking pre-orders for the open-world survival title.
-This, unfortunately, means a $15 price increase is incoming for the console version of the game but not before a half off sale hits first.
+This, unfortunately, means a $15 price increase is incoming for the console version of the game, but not before a half-off sale hits first.

 The reason behind the price increase is because pre-orders will begin to go live with retailers and they do not want to compete with the Game Preview prices available when purchasing games digitally.
 Additionally, Funcom cannot afford to sell the game at the current $34.99 price at retail due to all the associated costs that come with making and shipping a physical product.